Enter taxable income not reported on lines 1-13. Include an explanation of the type of income.

 - Other income as reported on the federal form 1040, Schedule 1, line 8.
 Enter taxable income not reported on lines 1-13.
 Do not include any federal net operating loss adjustment.

-- Net Premium Tax Credit / Health Coverage Tax Credit: The Net Premium Tax Credit from Schedule 3, line 9 of the 2020 federal 1040 and the Health Coverage Tax Credit from Schedule 3, line 13 of the 2020 federal 1040 will be reported as Other Income on line 14 of the 2021 IA 1040.
+- Net Premium Tax Credit / Health Coverage Tax Credit: The Net Premium Tax Credit from the 2020 federal 1040, Schedule 3, line 9 and the Health Coverage Tax Credit from the 2021 federal 1040, Schedule 3, line 13 will be reported as Other Income on the 2022 IA 1040, line 14.
 The Net Premium Tax Credit and the Health Coverage Tax Credit are reportable income to the extent these credits were a reimbursement for health insurance premiums deducted from Iowa income in a prior year.

 The Iowa 1040 departs from the federal 1040 in the treatment of health insurance premiums by allowing taxpayers to elect to deduct qualifying health insurance premiums as an adjustment to Iowa gross income.
-The Iowa return allows a deduction for health insurance premiums on line 18 of the IA 1040, rather than reporting those same premiums as a medical expense deduction on the IA 1040 Schedule A for Iowa Itemized Deductions.
+The Iowa return allows a deduction for health insurance premiums on IA 1040, line 18, rather than reporting those same premiums as a medical expense deduction on the IA 1040 Schedule A for Iowa Itemized Deductions.

 If the deduction is taken on the IA 1040 Schedule A, then the federal tax guidance should be followed when addressing the complications due to the impact of the Federal Excess Advance Premium Tax Credit repayment, the Net Premium Tax Credit, and the Health Coverage Tax Credit.

-However, if the deduction is taken on line 18 of the IA 1040, then the IA 1040, rather than the Iowa Schedule A, must reflect the impact of the Federal Excess Advance Premium Tax Credit repayment, the Net Premium Tax Credit, and the Health Coverage Tax Credit.
-The Iowa expanded instructions for this line and line 18 of the IA 1040 set forth the Department’s guidance for the correct reporting of these amounts.
+However, if the deduction is taken on IA 1040, line 18, then the IA 1040, rather than the Iowa Schedule A, must reflect the impact of the Federal Excess Advance Premium Tax Credit repayment, the Net Premium Tax Credit, and the Health Coverage Tax Credit.
+The Iowa expanded instructions for this line and IA 1040, line 18 set forth the Department’s guidance for the correct reporting of these amounts.

 - Iowa ABLE Savings Plan.
 Amounts received from cancellation of accounts or other non-qualifying withdrawal to the extent the amount was previously deducted on the IA 1040.